 Pregnancy is always memorable because it is a journey of receiving the most precious gift in life.
-It is the time when moms have to wait for the labor in both excitement and anxiety.
-In the meantime, moms will need to search essential information related to healthy pregnancy and labor.
+It is the time when moms have to wait for labor in both excitement and anxiety.
+In the meantime, moms will need to search for essential information related to healthy pregnancy and labor.
 And there are always myths to face.
 One of the myths is the famous people born in the caul.
 Is it true?
-Well, the history has told a lot about it so moms need to anticipate it.
+Well, history has told a lot about it so moms need to anticipate it.

 What is a birth caul?